Corn is a fantastic vegetable, sweet and juicy corn is a delight! Growing them by hand requires the right environment to be successful.

 But it’s important that the soil reaches at least 60 F (15.5 degrees Celsius).
-Corn grows best when the temperature of the soil reaches from 60-80 F. The optimal pH to grow corn is from 5.8-7.
+Corn grows best when the temperature of the soil reaches 60-80 F. The optimal pH to grow corn is from 5.8-to 7.

-Before planting the seeds, you can soak them in warm water for max 8 hours.
+Before planting the seeds, you can soak them in warm water for a max of 8 hours.